sreachtools/SReachTools/docs/docs.md

 ## List of functions in SReachTools

-Click on any of the functions of SReachTools listed below to learn more information.
-This information is also available in the docstrings.
 In MATLAB, you can use:

 - `help FUNCTION_NAME` to understand the details of a function
 - `methods(CLASS_NAME)` to understand the details of a class
 - `<Ctrl+F1>` to get function hints for a given function

+Click on any of the SReachTools functions listed below to learn more about it.
+This information is obtained from their docstrings.

 <!-- DO NOT REMOVE: docs2md START FILE DUMP HERE -->